 Travel south through the Negev Desert to Timna, a large geological and archaeological park where you will marvel at the multi-coloured rock formations and copper mines, the highlight being Solomon’s Pillars.
 Continue to Eilat, the southernmost resort city on the shores of the Red Sea where you can visit the Underwater Observatory Marine Park built into a coral reef and enjoy a close-up look at the rich marine life in the Gulf of Eilat.

-Note: A visa is required to enter Jordan.
+Note: A visa is required to enter Jordan, Jordanian border taxes to be paid locally.

-Day 12 Tuesday Mitzpe Ramon / Sde Boker / Airforce Museum
+Tuesday – Day 12 – Mitzpe Ramon / Sde Boker / Hatzerim Airforce Museum / Tel Aviv

 After breakfast, transfer to Ben Gurion Airport for departure.
 Today marks the end of your journey.
 B